quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-browser-extensions/content-hooks.md

       el.classList.add('bex-highlight')
     }

-    // Let's resolve the `send()` call's promise, this way we can await it on the otherside then display a notification. respond()
+    // Let's resolve the `send()` call's promise, this way we can await it on the other side then display a notification. respond()
   })
 })